meghnaparsan/AutoCompleteApp/README.md

 # AutoCompleteApp
-An AutoComplete App written in Javascript, and desgined in HTML.
+An AutoComplete App for Indian Cities written in Javascript, and desgined in HTML.